getodk/docs/src/xlsx-converter-using.rst

 .. note::

-  The selection criteria and its type (in this case, :tc:`house_id` and :tc:`text`) must be added to the model subest of the subform (members_info) in order for selection criteria to be persisted to the database and for the subform to be found by its parent form; the selection criteria cannot filter on session variables since those values are never persisted.
+  The selection criteria and its type (in this case, :tc:`house_id` and :tc:`text`) must be added to the model subset of the subform (members_info) in order for selection criteria to be persisted to the database and for the subform to be found by its parent form; the selection criteria cannot filter on session variables since those values are never persisted.

 When the user finishes the subform, the screen will return to the same linked_table prompt.
 At this point, the user can continue adding more users, edit an existing member's info, or go to a different screen.